sujitkumar-13/Typing-Tracker/README.md

 git push origin main
 ```

 This will add the README file to your repository with the provided content.
-If you need further assistance, feel free to ask~
+If you need further assistance, feel free to ask!